This information describes surgery using a split-thickness skin graft.

 After your surgery, your recipient site may be covered with a pressure dressing or a wound VAC system.

 The pressure dressing will help your recipient site heal properly.
+It works by putting pressure on your recipient site so that fluid doesn’t build up underneath.
+This helps the skin graft stick to your skin.
 It may be held with silk sutures (stitches), a splint, cast, or sling.
 This will keep your graft from moving.

 Your surgeon or nurse will remove the pressure dressing about 5 to 7 days after your surgery.
 After the pressure dressing is removed, your recipient site will be covered with a Xeroform dressing.

-You may be instructed to change your Xeroform dressing once a day until your graft has completely healed.
+You may be instructed to change your Xeroform dressing and gauze once a day until your graft has completely healed.
 Your nurse will teach you and your caregiver how to change the dressing.

 Caring for Your Sites

 One week after your surgery, your surgeon will check to see if your donor site has healed.
 If it has, it will be let open to air.
-If not, a new Kaltostat and Tegaderm dressing will be applied.
+If not, you will get a new Kaltostat and Tegaderm dressing put on your donor site.

 - Leave the dressing on your donor and recipient sites, unless your surgeon tells you to change it.
 Make sure to keep the dressing dry.